 While I LOVE those other three recipes, this no-bake peanut butter and chocolate recipe is out of this world!
 The center tastes like peanut butter candy.
 And the chocolate and white chocolate coating makes a home run in taste!

-How to make protein balls
+How to make Peanut Butter Protein Balls

 Almost all my no bake protein balls (or truffles) start the same.
 I use a protein powder, and blend it with something to form a dough, or ball.
 For the peanut butter ones, and to make them extra sweet, I used: